thomashoneyman/purescript-halogen-realworld/README.md

 [PureScript](https://github.com/purescript) is a delightful purely-functional language that offers powerful, pragmatic tools to manage complexity and help you design, build, and refactor reliable apps of any size.
 This repository demonstrates the principles I apply at work every day in more than 2,000 lines of thoroughly commented code and has an accompanying long-form [guide to building real-world Halogen applications](https://thomashoneyman.com/guides/real-world-halogen).

+> Using Halogen 5?
+See the [fully-functioning branch of RealWorld for Halogen 5](https://github.com/thomashoneyman/purescript-halogen-realworld/tree/halogen-5)

 I’m a senior software engineer at [Awake Security](https://github.com/awakesecurity) (and previously at [CitizenNet](https://citizennet.com)).
 Both companies have large production PureScript applications that have remained reliable, understandable, and maintainable as they scale.
 I’m convinced PureScript is the best language available today for most single-page applications.

 This repository follows the [RealWorld](https://github.com/gothinkster/realworld) spec to implement a Medium clone called Conduit using [Halogen](https://github.com/slamdata/purescript-halogen).
 It’s large enough to demonstrate real world examples (CRUD, state management, scalable architecture, type classes, components, etc.) but not so large as to be overwhelming.